Overview on APEDA Registration

 An applicant can view the Status of the RCMC application by clicking the "Track Application" link and by submitting the IE Code and Application number until it is issued.

-If there is any discrepancy in the application, the exporter will have to monitor and resubmit the document online.
+If there is any discrepancy in the application, the exporter will have to monitor and resubmit the necessary paper online.

 - Approval of RCMC